Flipper (1963 film)

 Flipper is a 1963 American adventure film written by Arthur Weiss based upon a story by Ricou Browning and Jack Cowden.
 Produced by Ivan Tors and directed by James B. Clark, the film centers on a 12-year-old boy living with his parents in the Florida Keys who befriends an injured wild dolphin.
 The boy and the dolphin become inseparable, eventually overcoming the misgivings of the boy's fisherman father.

 Released by Metro-Goldwyn-Mayer on August 14, 1963, the film introduced the popular song Flipper by Dunham and Henry Vars.
 It was a surprise hit at the box office and inspired the subsequent television series of the same name (1964–1967) and film sequels.

+The original dolphin was a female named Mitsy, and was owned by an older couple in Little Torch Key.
+Mitsy performed all the tricks in the original movie.
+It took 5 different dolphins to "replace" her in the sequel film.

 Plot

-Sandy Ricks is a young boy living in the Florida Keys who rescues and befriends a dolphin injured by a harpoon.
-His father, fisherman Porter Ricks disapproves, as dolphins compete for fish, which jeopardizes the family income.
-He is also upset that, after befriending the dolphin, Sandy neglects his chores, especially those assigned by Porter to repair items damaged by the hurricane from which Sandy and Porter escape at the beginning of the film.
+Sandy Ricks is a young boy living in the Florida Keys who rescues and befriends a dolphin injured by a harpoon after a hurricane.
+His father, fisherman Porter Ricks, disapproves since dolphins compete for fish and jeopardize the family income.
+He is also upset that Sandy neglects his chores after befriending the dolphin, especially those assigned by Porter to repair items damaged by the hurricane.

-Sandy names the dolphin Flipper, and Flipper recovers from the wound and puts on a show to entertain the neighborhood children.
-Porter, seeing Flipper as both a threat to his nets and fish and a distraction to Sandy's chores, lets the recovered Flipper swim out of the pen to the open sea, despite Sandy's tearful plea to keep the pet that he has come to love.
+Sandy names the dolphin Flipper.
+Flipper recovers from the harpoon wound and puts on a show to entertain the neighborhood children.
+Porter, seeing Flipper as both a threat to his nets and fish and a distraction to Sandy's chores, lets the recovered Flipper swim out of his pen to the open sea, despite his son's tearful plea to keep the animal.

-Flipper returns to the Ricks' pen, much to Sandy's delight, but devours Porter's entire catch of pompano, which were caught only because Flipper guided Sandy to the fish.
+Flipper returns to the pen, much to Sandy's delight, but devours Porter's entire catch of pompano, which were caught only because Flipper guided Sandy to the fish.
 The loss is keenly felt because of a red plague killing local fish in large numbers.
 Porter harshly berates Sandy for allowing Flipper to jump into the holding pen of valuable fish waiting to go to market.
 Reduced to tears, Sandy retreats to his bedroom as Porter's wife Martha reminds Porter that Sandy is just a child.

 Determined to make up for the loss, Sandy sets off to find more fish, and is led by Flipper to a large school of fish near a reef.
-Later, Sandy is rescued from a threatening shark by Flipper, and the grateful father draws closer to his son.
-Porter is finally convinced that Flipper did indeed help Sandy find fish and that there are enough fish for the local residents as well as the dolphins.
+Later, Sandy is rescued from a shark by Flipper, and the grateful father reconciles with his son.
+Porter is finally convinced that there are enough fish for the local residents as well as the dolphins.